-Many researchers try to find innovative and more useful ways to treat and properly manage diabetes.
+Many researchers try to find innovative and more useful ways to treat and properly manage this chronic condition.

-Moreover, at the Diabetes Professional Conference in the UK, many new developments were presented, including the way mindfulness can help with diabetes management.
+Moreover, at the Diabetes Professional Conference in the UK, many new developments were presented, including the way mindfulness can help with the management of this disease.
 This new treatment method for managing type 1 diabetes was introduced in March 2016.

-While it is still unclear if mindfulness can only help with self-management or with every diabetes-related issue, there is evidence that suggests this technique could make it easier for people to manage their condition.
+While it is still unclear if mindfulness can only help with self-management or with every issue related to the disease, there is evidence that suggests this technique could make it easier for people to manage their condition.

-Mindfulness is a technique that allows a person to be completely aware of their external and internal environment and be completely present at the moment.
-When you learn to focus on your body, the body will send you signals and let you become more aware of what it needs.
+Mindfulness is a technique that allows a person to be completely aware of their external and internal environment and be completely present in the moment.
+When we learn to focus on our body, the body will send us signals and let us become more aware of what it needs.

-Dr. Andrew Keen, was the lead researcher who carried out the research.
-He claims that there are multiple ways this technique can help manage diabetes.
+Dr. Andrew Keen was the lead researcher who carried out the research.
+He believes that there are multiple ways this technique can help manage the condition.

-Besides, we have known for a long time that self-management can naturally improve a person’s well-being, which is why we focused on mindfulness as an effective way for managing diabetes, said Keen.
+Besides, we have known for a long time that self-management can naturally improve a person’s well-being, which is why we focused on mindfulness as an effective way of managing this lifelong disease, said Keen.

-Furthermore, other research in Germany and Netherlands supported these claims.
+Furthermore, other research in Germany and the Netherlands supported these claims.

-It seems that mindfulness may indeed be useful for managing diabetes.
-As a technique, it can help people with diabetes lower the psychological distress they have to deal with while managing this chronic illness.
+It seems that mindfulness may indeed be useful for managing this serious condition.
+As a technique, it can help people lower the psychological distress they have to deal with while managing this chronic illness.

-According to the German research, practicing mindfulness combined with yoga and meditation for 8 weeks seems to work best for people with diabetes.
+According to German research, practicing mindfulness combined with yoga and meditation for 8 weeks seems to work best.
 Moreover, researchers from the Netherlands used mindfulness as cognitive therapy.

-However, Keen warns that there isn’t enough evidence about whether mindfulness can help people with diabetes type 1 or the people who had trouble controlling their diabetes.
+However, Keen warns that there isn’t enough evidence about whether mindfulness can help those with diabetes type 1 or people who had trouble controlling their disease.

-In other words, it is still unknown to what extend mindfulness can help reduce the blood glucose levels, depression and anxiety.
+In other words, it is still unknown to what extent mindfulness can help reduce blood glucose levels, depression, and anxiety.

-But, there is sufficient evidence that suggests mindfulness can be a useful way to deal with diabetes and depression that comes with it.
-According to Keen, whether mindfulness will become an effective way of treating diabetes, still remains to be answered.
+According to Keen, whether mindfulness will become an effective way of treating the disease, still remains to be answered.
+However, he is optimistic.

 Thankfully, it is very easy to learn and practice this technique.
-Here are a few ways you can do it.
+Here are a few ways we can do it.